Rydra/melange/README.md

 Implementing Domain-Driven Design (look at [part 3 of these series](http://dddcommunity.org/library/vernon_2011/) if you want a quick look, or read this excellent article from [Udi Dahan, founder of NServiceBus](http://udidahan.com/2009/06/14/domain-events-salvation/)).

-Right now Melange only supports Amazon SNS+SQS as the backend messaging infrastructure, but in the future we want to expand this library to be flexible enough to be used with RabbitMQ as well.
+Right now Melange only supports Amazon SNS+SQS as the backend messaging infrastructure out of the box, but in the future we want to expand this library to be flexible enough to be used with RabbitMQ as well.
+You can add more backend messaging systems as well very easily by implementing and plugging in a driver.
+This is explained in the section `Add support to your own messaging infrastructure`.

 ## Installing ##